DSPsleeporg/ecc/docs/ilastik.md

   * Boundary between labels (e.g. cell edges) should carefully and intensively annotated
   * Try to cover as many image context as possible.
 Also remember that in order for classifier to learn something, just "one example" is not enough.
 Similar image contexts should be annotated several times to have statistical effect.

 How much annotation should be performed?
 There is unfortunately no clear answer to that question.
 Generally speaking (and quite obviously), more training data is better.
-In [CUBIC-Cloud paper]() more than 5000 voxels (corresponding to roughly 1000 cells) were annotated as label 1 per dataset.
+In [CUBIC-Cloud paper]() more than 5000 voxels (corresponding to roughly 1000 cells) were annotated as label 1 (per one training session).

 By clicking "Live Update" button in the GUI, you can quickly check how well the classifier is performing (like shown below).
 Use this preview as a guidance to refine your annotation.